 - Maintain professional relationship with internal and external stakeholders.

-Email resume & cover letters to firstname.lastname@example.org.
-Please ensure your name and job title are included in the subject line.
-Attachments must be in either PDF or Word (.doc/.docx) format.
+Please send your resume and cover letter with salary range expectations to firstname.lastname@example.org.
+Mention your name and the position in the subject line, attachments must be in either PDF or Word (doc/.docx) format.

-We thank all applications for their interest, but only those selected for an interview will be contacted.
+We thank all applicants for their interest, however, only short-listed candidates will be contacted for interview.